 Today, the Union League is home to over 3,500 men and women who contribute to club life and keep alive the League's traditions.
 As they did in 1862, today's members represent the Philadelphia region's leaders in business, education, technology, healthcare, law, government, religion, art and culture.
 The League's civic participation and philanthropic outreach takes the form of three charitable foundations: The Youth Work Foundation, The Scholarship Foundation and The Abraham Lincoln Foundation, which educate the public about our nation's history, recognize student role models in our region's schools, and provide scholarships to deserving students.

 Privileges of membership include access to the League's facilities: three dining rooms each with distinct style and cuisine (Café Meredith, Founders and 1862 by Martin Hamann); fourteen unique banquet and meeting spaces managed by a professional private dining staff; an Executive Fitness Center with state of the art CYBEX equipment and personal trainers; two Business Centers; a 25,000 volume library with current best-sellers, periodicals and videos; and the Inn at the League, an 84 room hotel for members and their guests.
 The League also owns and operates the parking garage on Broad and Sansom Streets.
-In addition, the League has two satellite facilities exclusively for members - The Union League Golf Club at Torresdale located in Northeast Philadelphia and The Bungalow, a private dining room, located in Stone Harbor, NJ and The Union League Guard House, a private dining room in Gladwyne, PA and Union League National Golf Club located in Swinton, NJ.
-Members participate in many League-wide events each year, including formal dances, dinners, speaker programs and outings, and enjoy reciprocity with more than 170 private clubs around the world.
+In addition, the League has three satellite facilities exclusively for members - The Union League Golf Club at Torresdale located in Northeast Philadelphia, The Bungalow, a private dining room, located in Stone Harbor, NJ and The Union League Guard House, a private dining room in Gladwyne, PA and Union League National Golf Club located in Swinton, NJ.
+Members participate in many League-wide events each year, including formal dances, dinners, speaker programs and outings, and enjoy reciprocity with more than 200 private clubs around the world.